-Guard rail should be included for all overhead uprights located within the clear zone on the interstate mainline.
+Guardrail should be included for all overhead uprights located within the clear zone on the interstate mainline.
 For guardrail installations that protect sign uprights, typically the face of the guardrail is located approximately 1 foot behind the edge of shoulder.
 The center of the upright should be located approximately 9 feet behind the face of guardrail.

-2.3 Special Instructions to the Contractor
+2.3 Special Instructions to the CONTRACTOR

-- 2.3.1 The CONTRACTOR will be required to develop three signing plans (submittals) for the project.
+A conceptual signing plan is included in Attachment B of the RFP which shows the proposed sign locations and sign layouts for overhead signs as well as signs mounted on I-beam breakaway posts along the interstate mainline and crossing route.
+The CONTRACTOR will be required to develop three signing plans (submittals) for the project.
 An initial conceptual signing plan will include all proposed extruded panel overhead signs and structures as well as all extruded panel ground mounted signs to be erected on I-beam posts.
 The CONTRACTOR should coordinate with the Director of Traffic Engineering to develop the initial conceptual signing plans as soon as the interchange design has been finalized.
 In addition to the conceptual signing plan, layouts for all extruded panel guide signs should be submitted to the Director of Traffic Engineering for review once the signing scheme has been finalized.
 All extruded multiple panel signs (ground mounted and overhead mounted) on the interstate mainline, ramps and crossing routes shall have 16"/12" upper case/lower case Highway E Modified copy.
-The CONTRACTOR shall utilize SignCAD software to develop all sign layouts. - 2.3.2 The second submittal will be the actual comprehensive signing plan that will be released for construction.
-In addition to the extruded panel signs contained in the conceptual signing plan, the comprehensive plan will include all flat sheet guide, warning and regulatory signs to be erected on I-20, the ramps and US 1 within the project limits.
+The CONTRACTOR shall utilize SignCAD software to develop all sign layouts.

+The second submittal will be the actual comprehensive signing plan that will be released for construction.
+In addition to the extruded panel signs contained in the conceptual signing plan, the comprehensive plan will include all flat sheet guide, warning and regulatory signs to be erected on I-77, the ramps and One Carolina Drive within the project limits.
 These signs will be erected on u-channel or square tube posts.
 The comprehensive signing plan shall be in compliance the SCDOT Standard Drawings as well as the latest version of the MUTCD adopted by SCDOT.
 The CONTRACTOR is urged to seek guidance from SCDOT Traffic Engineering staff early and often in the development of the comprehensive signing plan.
-In addition to the final comprehensive signing plan, the Contractor shall also submit layouts for all flat sheet guide signs to the Director of Traffic Engineering for review. - 2.3.3 Finally, a complete as built set of signing plans, including SignCAD copies of all layouts for extruded panel and flat sheet guide signs, should be submitted to the Director of Traffic Engineering at the conclusion of the project. - 2.3.4 Overhead signs and ground mounted signs on the I-20 mainline must be relocated if the design selected shifts the location of the theoretical gore (the point where the 12" white gore markings converge) significantly.
-The overhead exit direction sign may have to be relocated or replaced.
-In addition, guide signs mounted on I-beam posts located upstream of the exit direction sign, including logo signs, may have to be relocated to maintain proper spacing.
-Typically, supplemental guide signs are located 800 to 1000 feet in advance of the exit direction sign.
-Logo signs are typically located 800 feet in advance of any supplemental signs or 1600 to 1800 feet in advance of exit direction sign with 800 feet between logo signs.
+In addition to the final comprehensive signing plan, the Contractor shall also submit layouts for all flat sheet guide signs to the Director of Traffic Engineering for review.
+The signs shall be designed using SignCAD software using E Modified Fonts.

+Finally, a complete as built set of signing plans, including SignCAD copies of all layouts for extruded panel and flat sheet guide signs, shall be submitted to the Director of Traffic Engineering at the conclusion of the project.
+Guard rail shall be included for all overhead uprights located within the clear zone on either side of the travel way.
+For guardrail installations that protect sign uprights, typically the face of the guardrail is located approximately 1 foot behind the edge of shoulder.
+The center of the upright should be located approximately 9 feet behind the face of guardrail.